-Photographer Tim Wallace’s work spans both the commercial and advertising sectors and has been at the forefront of both fields for over a decade.
+Tim's work spans both the commercial and advertising sectors and has been at the forefront of both fields for over a decade.
 Based in Manchester England, Tim’s work takes him to all 4 corners of the globe shooting for some of the most iconic brands through his transport photography, from supercars to private jets and luxury yachts.
-Tim has a broad experience of working with international manufacturing and design clients from Peugeot and Mercedes though to logistics companies such as NFT and Pallex as well as Dennis Eagle and many others, and has built up a reputation over the years for being both creative and accurate in his work to deliver the best possible for his clients.
+Tim has a broad experience of working with international manufacturing and design clients from Peugeot , Lexus and Mercedes though to logistics companies such as NFT and Pallex as well as Dennis Eagle and many others, and has built up a reputation over the years for being both creative and accurate in his work to deliver the best possible for his clients.

 Choosing the right photographer for any campaign or project can be difficult, and often that choice is based on creative and technical abilities as well as the photographers own style of work.
 At AmbientLife we believe that these are the key elements and are imperative for a successful client commission.